Learners are innovative thinkers who are successful, confident, respectful and caring

 It is recognized that Internet filtering is only one component of many that need to be followed to ensure student safety while accessing the Internet.
 Use of Electronic Communication Students and staff are expected to demonstrate the same kind of responsible behaviour while communicating in an electronic learning environment, as would be expected in any district environment.
 Communications in the electronic medium are frequently public in nature, and, therefore, district and school policies for behaviour and communication will apply.
 Be aware that electronic communication, such as e-mail, is not guaranteed to be private.
 Acceptable use includes but is not limited to:

 • Using appropriate language.
-Refraining from swearing, the use vulgarities, or any other inappropriate language.
+Refraining from swearing, the use of vulgarities, or any other inappropriate language.

 • Refraining from the release of personal information (address, phone number or other information) that may allow you or others to be identified.